 Training and Surveillance Equipment.
-The Department requests \$50,000 from restricted receipts available from the forfeiture of seized money to purchase new equipment.
+The Department requested \$50,000 from restricted receipts available from the forfeiture of seized money to purchase new equipment.
 This is the enacted amount.
 These revisions are based upon restricted receipts available from the number of arrests involving the seizure of money and property that was the direct result of illegal drug sales and gambling.
 In the past, it appears that the Department has been reluctant to utilize these resources for the purchase of equipment.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Governor subsequently requested an amendment to add \$300,000 from restricted receipts based on updated projections.
+The Assembly concurred.

 Other Operations.
-The Department requests \$218,983 more than enacted from all sources, including \$155,730 more from general revenues for all other operations.
+The Department requested \$218,983 more than enacted from all sources, including \$155,730 more from general revenues for all other operations.
 This includes increases for staff training, uniforms, advertising campaigns, leased office equipment and increased traffic enforcement related activities for amounts consistent with previous spending history.
 It should be noted that the FY 2012 enacted budget includes \$1.0 million in unidentified statewide general revenue savings from applying reductions of 1.0 percent for operating costs in cabinet level departments.
 For the State Police, the operating reduction total was \$39,024.
 Subsequently, the Department submitted a corrective action plan that includes general revenue operating savings of \$11,000 for supplies.

-The Governor recommends \$26,038 less than requested from all sources.
-The General revenue recommendation is \$128,630 more than enacted and \$27,100 less than requested, including \$16,100 less for office equipment and \$11,000 less for supplies, consistent with the Department's corrective action plan.
+The Governor recommended \$26,038 less than requested from all sources.
+He also shifted \$1,062 from medical benefit savings to unidentified operating expenses.
+The general revenue recommendation is \$128,630 more than enacted and \$27,100 less than requested, including \$16,100 less for office equipment and \$11,000 less for supplies, consistent with the Department's corrective action plan.
+The